matteocrippa/awesome-swift/README.md

 * [Walker](https://github.com/RamonGilabert/Walker) - An animation engine to make your animations easy and more readable.
 * [YapAnimator](https://github.com/yapstudios/YapAnimator) - Your fast and friendly physics-based animation system.
 * [ZoomTransitioning](https://github.com/WorldDownTown/ZoomTransitioning) - A custom transition with image zooming animation.
+* [Kinieta](https://github.com/mmick66/kinieta) - An animation engine for UIViews with an beautiful and intuitive API and very readable code.

 ### API
 *Quick libs to get access to third party API services* [back to top](#readme)